 No time to simmer?
 No problem.
 We certainly don't want your table full of gravy-loving guests to wait.
 Grab a whisk and follow these tips for how to thicken gravy with cornstarch, flour, or using alternative ingredients in your pantry.

 How to Thicken Gravy With Cornstarch

-Cornstarch isn’t just a handy all-around kitchen staple to keep in your pantry, it’s a gluten-free gravy thickener that saves the day for the celiac averse.
+Cornstarch isn't just a handy all-around kitchen staple to keep in your pantry—it's also a gluten-free gravy thickener that saves the day for the gluten-averse.
 How much cornstarch is needed to thicken gravy?
-The ratio is an easy one to remember: use 1 tablespoon of cornstarch per 1 cup of liquid for a perfect gluten-free gravy thickener every time.
-If you want extra-thick gravy, use 2 tablespoons per 1 cup of liquid (vegetable, chicken, or meat stock, ideally; a combination of pan drippings and stock; or water and bouillon).
-A good rule of thumb is to start with a single tablespoon—you can always add more.
+The ratio is an easy one to remember: Use 1 tablespoon of cornstarch per 1 cup of liquid for a perfect gluten-free gravy thickener every time.
+If you want extra-thick gravy, use 2 tablespoons per 1 cup of liquid (vegetable, chicken, or meat stock, ideally, a combination of pan drippings and stock, or water and bouillon).
+A good rule of thumb is to start with a single tablespoon-you can always add more.

-To thicken gravy with cornstarch with smooth results, mix the cornstarch with 1 to 2 tablespoons of water to make a liquid-like paste, or slurry.
-Another method is to strain the dry cornstarch through a fine mesh sieve, although using this method to thicken gravy may result in a more lumpy gravy.
+To thicken gravy with cornstarch and get smooth results, mix the cornstarch with 1 to 2 tablespoons of water to make a liquid-like paste or slurry.
+Another method is to strain the dry cornstarch through a fine-mesh sieve, although using this method to thicken gravy may result in a more lumpy gravy.

 How to Thicken Gravy With Flour